 Grass doesn’t grow as fast.
 You’ll also see morning dew.
 Fall flowers such as asters and goldenrods begin to bloom.

-The leaves on many of the trees are starting to change color.
+Some trees’ leaves are already falling.
+And the leaves on many of the trees are starting to change color.
 Observe the reds, oranges, yellows, and browns of falling leaves.
-Interestingly, leaves do not change because of cooler temperatures.
+Interestingly, leaves do not change because of cooler temperatures alone.
 Find out why autumn leaves change colors.

 It’s not just the tree’s colorful clothing that changes.
 It’s our own!
 Shorter days means cooler weather’s coming.
 The air begins to feel crisper, especially in the morning.